confluentinc/ksql/docs/developer-guide/udf.rst

 ~~~~~~~~~~~~~~~~~~

 The class below creates a UDTF named ``split_string``.
 The name of the UDTF is provided in the ``name``
 parameter of the ``UdtfDescription`` annotation.
-This name is case-insensitive and is what can be
+This name is case-insensitive and you can use it
-used to call the UDTF.
+to call the UDTF.

 UDTF methods must return a value of type ``List<T>`` where T is any of the supported KSQL Java types.

-As can be seen this UDTF can be invoked in two different ways:
+You can invoke this UDTF in two different ways:

 - with a single String containing the String to split
 - with a String containing the String to split and a regex to define the delimiter